 One of the virtual reality social networks charged for captions on a per-user basis.
 Accessibility should not cost extra.
 Not even if the technology to make the product accessible is expensive.
 Accessibility makes you a profit.
 I’ve chosen companies over competitors because of their accessibility.

-What Do Virtual Reality Platforms Need?
+What Do Virtual Reality Platforms Need to Do?

 Oculus has published Designing Accessible VR guidelines that include captions and subtitles.
 The guidelines are a good start.
 There are no captioning standards for virtual reality.
 It’s a different ballgame than captioning videos because of the 360-degree factor.